Collective resonance displacement in strongly driven cold atoms: Collective Rabi oscillations from the inelastic scattering of strongly driven atoms

-{\em Collective Rabi oscillations from the inelastic scattering of strongly driven atoms ---} As the atomic populations start oscillating between the ground and excited states at $t\geq 0$, the intensity also displays these Rabi oscillations, see Fig.~\ref{fig:intenfftSwipe}(a): In the case of an optically dilute cloud, ($b_0=1$, red solid curve), where the interactions are weak, the oscillations are essentially those of a single atom.
-In particular, their frequency is given by the (single-atom) generalized Rabi frequency, $\Omega_\textrm{G}^{(1)}=\sqrt{\Omega_\mathrm{L}^2+\Delta^2}$.
-This is confirmed by analyzing the oscillations in frequency space, where the spectrum is centered around $\Omega_\textrm{G}^{(1)}$, see Fig.~\ref{fig:intenfftSwipe}(b).
+Since we are interested in the strong-drive regime $\Omega_\mathrm{L}\gg\sqrt{\Gamma^2+4\Delta^2}$, we first focus on the inelastically scattered light $I^\mathrm{inel}$, while the contribution from elastic scattering is discussed later.
+At resonance ($\Delta=0$), when driven by a laser with electric field amplitude $E$, independent atoms oscillate between the ground and excited state with the Rabi frequency $\Omega_\mathrm{L}=dE/\hbar$ ($d$ the electric dipole transition moment and $\hbar$ Planck's constant).
+As the atomic populations start oscillating, the intensity also displays these Rabi oscillations, see Fig.~\ref{fig:intenfft}(a).
+For an optically dilute cloud, ($b_0=1$, red solid curve), where the interactions are very weak, the oscillations are essentially those of a single atom.
+In particular, their frequency is given by the (single-atom) generalized Rabi frequency, $\Omega_\mathrm{G}^{(1)}=\sqrt{\Omega_\mathrm{L}^2+\Delta^2}$.
+This is confirmed by analyzing the oscillations in frequency space, where the spectrum is centered around $\Omega_\mathrm{G}^{(1)}$, see Fig.~\ref{fig:intenfft}(b).

-Differently, an optically thick cloud exhibits Rabi oscillations at a frequency different from the single-atom one, see Fig.~\ref{fig:intenfftSwipe}(a) (blue dashed curve for $b_0=81$).
-In order to obtain a statistically meaningful result, we have averaged the scattered intensity over 20 disorder realizations.
-The resulting frequency is extracted from the Fourier transform of the oscillating intensity from $t=0$ to $t=10/\Gamma$, reaching the steady-state of the dynamics.
-The frequency of oscillation $\Omega_\textrm{G}^{(N)}$ is obtained by fitting the spectrum by a Lorentzian, and a change of the order of a fraction of $\Gamma$ is observed, see blue dashed curve in Fig.~\ref{fig:intenfftSwipe}(b).

-We here highlight that the average field reaching the atoms in such a cloud is actually reduced, as compared to the single-atom one, corresponding to the incident laser field: The optical depth leads to a reduction of the probe intensity as it propagates in the cloud due to scattering.
-In particular, we have verified that the probe intensity along the cloud obeys the prediction of transport for saturated atomic cloud~\cite{Reinaudi2007,SM}, so even without resonance displacement the attenuation of the beam modifies the average Rabi frequency over the cloud.
-This makes the existence of a resonance displacement best appreciated by monitoring the Rabi oscillation frequency $\Omega_\textrm{G}^{(N)}$ as the laser detuning is swept over the atomic resonance.

-In Fig.~\ref{fig:intenfftSwipe}(c), such frequency detuning scans reveal two effects: On the one hand an overall reduction of the frequency for increasing $b_0$ occurs (curves from top to bottom), which can be attributed to this attenuation through the thick cloud.
-On the other hand, a displacement of the resonance is observed, which corresponds to the minimum oscillation frequency (see vertical dash-dotted curves).
-The second effect corresponds to a collective resonance displacement, since it vanishes for small $b_0$, and the attenuation effect can only lead to a modification of the Rabi frequency which would remain symmetric around $\Delta=0$.